1. Purpose of policy

 2. Policy scope and application

-This policy applies to all staff of the University and should be read in conjunction with the principles relating to the giving and receipt of gifts and benefits outlined in the Public Sector Ethics Act 1994 and the USC Staff Code of Conduct.
+2.1 This policy applies to all staff and should be read in conjunction with the principles relating to the giving and receipt of gifts and benefits outlined in the Public Sector Ethics Act 1994 (Qld) and the USC Staff Code of Conduct – Governing Policy.

-This Policy also does not apply to philanthropic gifts and benefits made by individuals, corporations, foundations or other entities received by USC in accordance with the Donation Acceptance – Managerial Policy.
-Further, approvals for the giving of hospitality or entertainment will be managed in accordance with the University’s Hospitality – Managerial Policy.
+2.3 This policy also does not apply to philanthropic gifts and benefits made by individuals, corporations, foundations or other entities received by the University in accordance with the Donation Acceptance – Operational Policy.
+Further, approvals for the giving of hospitality or entertainment will be managed in accordance with the Hospitality – Operational Policy.

 Please refer to the University’s Glossary of Terms for policies and procedures.
 Terms and definitions identified below are specific to this policy and are critical to its effectiveness: